FedCache: A Knowledge Cache-driven Federated Learning Architecture for Personalized Edge Intelligence: Knowledge Cache-driven Personalized Federated Learning

 \subsection{System Design}

 The functional module diagram of FedCache is displayed in Fig. \ref{modules}, which consists of a server with three functional modules: (server-client) communication, (knowledge) ensemble, knowledge cache; and $K$ clients with five functional modules: (client-server) communication, (knowledge) distillation, data, model, and (sample) encoder.
-Specifically, the ensemble module combines the fetched knowledge from the knowledge cache to obtain personalized knowledge to be distilled over clients; the knowledge cache module is our designed self-organizing knowledge storage structure that facilitates fetching each client's relevant knowledge on the server side; the model module extracts knowledge from local data, and conducts model updates under the guidance of the distillation module; in addition, the encoder module encodes private data into hashes to initialize the knowledge cache.
+Specifically, the ensemble module combines the fetched knowledge from the knowledge cache to obtain personalized knowledge to be distilled over clients; the knowledge cache module is our designed self-organizing knowledge storage structure that facilitates fetching each client's relevant knowledge on the server side; the model module extracts knowledge from local data, and conducts model updates under the guidance of the distillation module; in addition, the encoder module encodes private data into hash values to initialize the knowledge cache.
+The encoder should be efficient, robust, and discriminative, ensuring that the hash values of local samples can be computed quickly and reliably reflect the semantic similarity among samples.

 During the initialization phase, the generated hash codes on clients are uploaded to the server in a single pass.
-Then, HNSW \cite{malkov2018efficient} is then performed in the server-side knowledge cache, aiming to retrieve $R$ most relevant samples for matching each sample measured by cosine similarity of hash values.
+Then, HNSW \cite{malkov2018efficient} is performed in the server-side knowledge cache, aiming to retrieve $R$ most relevant samples for matching each sample measured by cosine similarity of hash values.
 Fig. \ref{sim} displays the sample matching results on FashionMNIST \cite{xiao2017fashion} dataset.
 As shown, the matched samples are very similar to the original sample, making the knowledge extracted from them beneficial to client-side distillation on the original sample.
 During the training phase, each logits and index of private samples are uploaded to the server in each communication round.
 Then, $R$ best-matching knowledge with the highest hash similarity in the knowledge cache for each sample is fetched based on the pre-established similarity relations, followed by knowledge ensemble and then knowledge communication to corresponding clients for local distillation.
 As the distillation phase only relies on highly relevant knowledge of clients' respective private data, the resulting model is locally adaptable and powerful for personalization tasks.
 We will introduce the key procedures of FedCache in the subsequent subsections.